jonas-diete/CV/README.md

 I also gathered lots of experience with version control – using git at all times to ensure people can efficiently work on different aspects of a project at the same time.
 I used github to review my teammates' code and make suggestions for changes.

 As a class teacher in Bristol I was regularly working in a team within my year-group.
 I planned the lesson progression with my colleagues, sharing best ideas, discussing childrens progress and providing resources for each other.
+This improved everyone's work tremendously and saved us lots of time.

 ### :pencil2: :triangular_ruler: Detailed Planning